 A: Your financial aid package is composed of the different types of financial aid (scholarships, grants, loans, and work study) combined to form your award.
 Most students have a combination of grants, loans, and work study in their packages.
-We begin sending award letters to incoming freshmen in April.

 Q. What are the factors that determine financial need?